-Q. Recently our family was discussing the topic of fear.
-I made the statement that it isn’t wrong to be afraid. (ie: night before surgery, facing a dangerous situation like cancer) What is wrong is if we allow fear to overcome us.
-Being fearful and stepping out in faith anyway shows a real dependence and trust in God that he is going to do what he says, even if I am afraid.
-Unfortunately, I can’t back this up scripturally.
+Q. Recently the topic of fear came up in a family discussion.
+I made the statement that it isn’t wrong to be afraid. (ie: night before surgery, facing a dangerous situation like cancer) What is wrong is if we allow fear to overpower us.
+Being fearful and stepping out in faith anyway shows our trust in God that he is going to do what he says.
+Can you help me back this up with scripture?

-Fear is a common emotion we all experience, but it doesn’t come from the Lord.
+A. Fear is a common emotion we all experience, but it doesn’t come from the Lord.
 It’s a tool of the enemy.
-Our faith is meant to overcome our fears, and so when ever we feel afraid we should ask the Lord to increase our faith.
-Since the human mind, with all of its power, can only think one conscious thought at a time, fear and faith can not exist in the same mind at the same time.
+Our faith is meant to overcome our fears, and so whenever we feel afraid we should ask the Lord to increase our faith.

 I’m reminded of how the Lord criticized Peter for allowing his lack of faith to cause him to sink when he tried to walk on water.
 As long as Peter stayed focused on the Lord he was successful.
 But when he saw how the wind was whipping up the water, he became afraid.
 He let his fear overpower his faith and began to sink (Matt.
 14:28-31).